David-Howell/telco-churn/readme.md

     - Final Features will be scaled and/or encoded for modeling

 - Modeling:
-    - Identify regression, classification, and/or other algorithms that adress the data relationships
+    - Identify regression, classification, and/or other algorithms that address the data relationships
     - Create, explore, and evaluate Machine Learning models that predict the target
         - Build the thing
         - Fit(train) the thing